-Sobeys pulls support from wellness expo as man convicted in son’s meningitis death to be featured speaker
+Man convicted in son’s meningitis death removed from wellness expo lineup

 Their trial in Lethbridge, Alta., heard they treated the 19-month-old boy with garlic, onion and horseradish rather than taking him to a doctor.
 The Stephans eventually called 911 but the little boy died in hospital.

+Stephan was sentenced to four months in prison.
+A three-member Alberta Court of Appeal upheld the couple's conviction in November, but because the ruling wasn't unanimous they had an automatic right to have the Supreme Court hear arguments in the case.

-Stephan was sentenced to four months in prison, and his case is scheduled to be heard by the Supreme Court in May.
+Their case is scheduled to be heard by the Supreme Court of Canada in May.

 Some people took to Twitter to call on Sobeys to pull its support of the expo, given Stephan's involvement.